 Professor Ned Nielsen Opens Doors - And a Global View For Hundreds Of Engineering Students

-See the article about Professor Ned Nielsen and the international opportunities available for Calvin engineering students in the latest edition of the Spark.
+See the article about Professor Ned Nielsen and the international opportunities available for Calvin engineering students in the Spark.

 Calvin Engineering Students Earn EPA Fellowships

 Calvin engineering students, Amanda Hayes and Rhiana Cok, are among 30 undergraduate students

 nationwide to earn prestigious research fellowships from the U.S. Environmental Protection Agency (EPA).